Cyclic Linked List – Python function to find the node at the start of the loop

 So now, the probability of not dealing any duplicate cards (and also the chances of not finding anyone with a shared birthday) is:

-I was a little stumped at how to solve this, except through some trial and error.
-Even then, 365! seems to make calculators, or even trusty google, blow up.
-We can use Sterling’s approximation to find that:
+I was a little stumped at how to solve this as 365! will make any calculator blow up.
+But we can use Sterling’s approximation to find that:

 ln(365!) = 1792.33142